 By building land reclamation into the initial phases of our projects, we restore the land to progressively regenerate it.
 Our reclamation efforts are also integral to our net-zero carbon emissions goal and our commitment to being a good neighbor and responsible community member.

 In our desire for continuous improvement, we have scaled up our progressive reclamation program to reclaim 25 hectares of land per year.
 Further, we are focused on minimizing the total disturbed area that requires reclamation.
+The details of our reclamation program can be found in our latest Annual Reclamation Report.

 To accomplish this, we have entered into an innovative partnership with the City of Vancouver, Arrow Transportation, and a local First Nation partner.
 Copper Mountain uses Class A biosolids from the City of Vancouver to supplement the topsoil from our mine to support an effective and organic reclamation process.